ML Workflows¶

 ML Prediction Artifact¶

-Stored at hierarchy level 1 using MLPredictionArtifactData (linked to training artifact):
+Stored at hierarchy level 1 using MLPredictionArtifactData (linked to training artifact).
+All runners store the prediction DataFrame the same way:

 {